• 1.jpg

 Confused by ropes course standards?
 We break down ISO 17020 Type A inspections, EN 15567 requirements, and the vital difference between construction and operation standards.

 Operating a high ropes course or adventure park comes with a heavy responsibility: the absolute safety of your guests.
 In an industry built on thrills and perceived risk, the structural integrity of your facility is the silent foundation of your success.
 Navigating the complex landscape of safety certifications, from the initial build to daily operations, can be daunting.
 Yet, understanding the nuances of independent inspections and the specific standards that govern your equipment is crucial.
-Whether you are managing a forest climbing park or a traditional team-building course, ensuring your facility is certified by unbiased experts is the definitive step toward operational excellence and peace of mind.
+Whether you manage a forest climbing park or a traditional team-building course, ensuring your facility is certified by unbiased experts is the definitive step toward operational excellence and peace of mind.

 The Critical Role of Independent Inspections

-Decoding the Standards: EN 15567 and National Regulations
+Decoding EN 15567 and National Regulations

 The bible for European rope course safety is the EN 15567 standard.
-It is divided into two critical sections: Part 1, which dictates construction and safety requirements, and Part 2, which governs operational requirements.
-While inspections often focus heavily on Part 1 to validate the build quality, the majority of accidents actually stem from operational issues covered in Part 2.
-Therefore, a savvy operator must be equally diligent about safety management systems, documentation, and maintenance protocols.
-In specific regions like Austria, these standards are implemented nationally (e.g., ÖNORM) and are supplemented by strict governmental circulars, such as those from the Federal Ministry of Education, Arts and Culture (BMUKK), which set binding guidelines for school events.
+It is divided into two critical sections: Part 1 dictates construction and safety requirements, while Part 2 governs operational requirements.
+While inspections often focus heavily on validating build quality (Part 1), the majority of accidents stem from operational issues covered in Part 2.
+A savvy operator must therefore be highly diligent regarding safety management systems, documentation, and maintenance protocols.

 Operator Responsibilities and Ongoing Maintenance